 Iron Roots: an analysis of entrepreneurial opportunity for urban farming in Youngstown OH, Youngstown Neighborhood Development Corporation

 Assessing the marketability of rehabilitated housing in Wilkinsburg, Pittsburgh History and Landmarks Foundation

-Developing IT and policy to enable the delivery of real-time bus location and estimated arrival times to riders for Port Authority of Allegheny County
+Developing IT and policy to enable the delivery of real-time bus location and estimated arrival times to riders, Port Authority of Allegheny County

-Developing a tool to help community development practitioners identify corridor selection methods and effective investment strategies for blighted communities with vacant land for GTECH Strategies.
+Developing a tool to help community development practitioners identify corridor selection methods and effective investment strategies for blighted communities with vacant land, GTECH Strategies.

-Examining the barriers to using food stamps at the city’s farmer’s markets for Just Harvest
+Examining the barriers to using food stamps at the City Parks farmer’s markets, Just Harvest

 Other related projects undertaken by students at the College during the last several decades include: